All Episodes

 I won't take it.

-Can you imagine that though?
+Can you imagine that, though?

 Heads would explode.

-You'd see everybody in the mop, their heads would turn around in circles and they projectile vomit, green something green pea soup.
+Their heads would turn around in circles and they projectile vomit green something green pea soup.

-I mean, those books are you listen.
+I mean, those books are.

 Unbelievable.

-Uh back to our top story.
+Back to our top story.

-Now, by the way, and to update you, well, this officer has been arrested, charged with third degree murder.
+Now, by the way, and to update you, well, this officer has been arrested, charged with third-degree murder.

-I've given the distinctions of what that is, and it's very clear now that the president's weighed in, now that the attorney general is weighed in, we now know now justice is served.
+And it's very clear now that the president's weighed in, now that the attorney general has weighed in, we now know, now justice is served.

 And justice is going to be served.